aomsin2526/BadWDSD/README.md

 This modchip then allow full access to lv1 hypervisor and ability to run new variant of persistence CFW called **qCFW**.
 Unlock many features of CFW that HEN can't do.
 It can also used to recover console such as exit FSM, or updating consoles with dead BD/BT module.
 Downgrading also possible.

-With proper solder and wiring, this modchip is very stable and should get you to XMB within 30 secs.
+With proper solder and wiring, this modchip is very stable **(100% success rate)** and should get you to XMB within 30 secs.

 This exploit contain three major components:
   * **BadWDSD** - Hardware modchip.
 Raspberry Pi Pico (RP2040) based.
 It handles WDSD register writing part.
 32 bytes long jump code (Stage0.S) to address **0x2401F031000** will be pushed to memory by it.